intel/oim/README.md

 the volumes appear as new SCSI devices on the same virtio SCSI controller (VHost SCSI).
 In the future, dynamically attaching new virtio block controllers for each new volume might also be supported.

+## Security

+All communication is protected by mutual TLS.
+Both client and server must identify themselves and the certificate they present must be trusted.
+The common name in each certificate is used to identify the different components and authorizes certain operations.
+The following common names have a special meaning:

+- `component.registry` is used by the OIM registry.
+- `user.admin` is used by privileged clients talking to the OIM registry and everything else with a `user.` prefix for non-privileged clients.
+- `user.<anything else>` is used by unprivileged clients talking to the OIM registry.
+- `host:<controller ID>` is used by a OIM CSI driver which needs to to send commands to the controller with that ID.
+- `controller.<controller ID>` is used by the OIM controller with that ID.

+All components trust the registry when it presents a `component.registry` certificate.
+The registry accepts connections only from trusted peers and in addition, checks for `user.admin` in privileged operations (like `SetValue`) and `host:<controller ID>` when proxying commands.
+Connections from the registry proxy to the controller expect the controller to have `controller.<controller ID>`.

+The OIM controller therefore only needs to check that incoming commands come from the registry and can rely on the registry to ensure that the command comes from the right OIM CSI driver.
+Likewise, the registry protects secrets embedded in commands by verifying the identity of the controller it connects to and detects configuration mistakes (like an address that points to the wrong controller).

+Certificates and keys get loaded anew for each connection attempt.
+For clients, this makes it possible to update secrets without restarting long-running processes (OIM CSI driver), but servers (OIM registry, OIM controller) have to be restarted.

+The usage instructions below explain how to create and use these certificates.

 ## Building